Hit enter to show more results

 Avast SecureLine VPN provides a 30-day money-back guarantee after the initial sign-up.
 During this period, you can cancel your subscription and receive a full refund.

-Canceling your Avast SecureLine VPN plan is straightforward.
-You can contact the customer service chat via your VPN account.
-It’s staffed by real humans who can guide you through any queries.
-In my experience, customer service was helpful and patient.
+Canceling your Avast SecureLine VPN subscription and obtaining a full refund is simple.
+You can contact customer service through the chat feature in your VPN account.
+Where real representatives are available to assist with any questions.
+In my experience, the customer service was helpful and patient.

 Alternatively, those who prefer an automated approach and wish to avoid direct communication can fill out a form on the website.